William S. Archer

 William Segar Archer (March 5, 1789 – March 28, 1855) was a politician, planter and lawyer from Amelia County, Virginia who served several times in the Virginia House of Delegates, as well as in the United States House of Representatives and the United States Senate (1841 to 1847).

 Early and family life

 Born at "The Lodge" (a/k/a "Red Lodge") in Amelia County, Virginia to the former Elizabeth Eggleston (d.
 1826) and her husband John Archer (1746-1812), William Segar Archer received a private education appropriate to his class and graduated from The College of William & Mary in 1806.
 His father (as well as his younger brother) died in 1812.
 Meanwhile, Archer read law, possibly with his uncle Joseph Eggleston (1754-1811), a former Revolutionary War soldier from Middlesex County, who then moved to Amelia County, where he became a planter and politician, and the local justice of the peace.
 Another Revolutionary War soldier uncle who moved to Amelia County was Lt.
 Richard Tanner Archer.

-William Segar Archer married and had a daughter, who did not survive him.
+Archer married and had a daughter, who did not survive him.
 At his death, he was survived by several sisters, and an illegitimate son.